1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 House 16

-However, there may be chances of availability of a better non-guaranteed line item (with higher CPM rates, targeting options, etc.) or an ad exchange that can sell inventories at higher CPM rates than previously delivered ads.
-But, due to the priority order of Guaranteed line items, non-guaranteed line items who are willing to pay more for an impression, don’t get an opportunity to deliver an ad.
+However, there may be chances of the availability of a better non-guaranteed line item (with higher CPMs, targeting options, etc.) or an ad exchange that can sell inventories at higher CPMs than previously delivered ads.
+But, due to the priority order of guaranteed line items, non-guaranteed line items willing to pay more for an impression don’t get an opportunity to deliver an ad.

-Hence, to solve this issue, Google introduced dynamic allocation in Ad Manager which enabled publishers to bring Guaranteed and Non-guaranteed line items together and give equal opportunity to all to compete for the ad impressions and deliver the most appropriate ad for the inventories.
-So, let’s how this dynamic allocation works with DFP and AdSense.
+Hence, to solve this issue, Google introduced dynamic allocation in Ad Manager, which enabled publishers to bring guaranteed and non-guaranteed line items together and give equal opportunity to all to compete for the ad impressions and deliver the most appropriate ad for the inventories.
+So, let’s see how this dynamic allocation works with Ad Manager and AdSense.

-As an additional feature offered by Ad Manager, Google introduced dynamic allocation or enhanced dynamic allocation that made Non-guaranteed line items compete against line items with higher priority (i.e. Standard and Sponsorship) and sell the ad impressions at the highest price without compromising the guaranteed campaigns.
-So, let’s see how DFP and AdSense work in dynamic allocation.
+As an additional feature offered by Ad Manager, Google introduced dynamic allocation or enhanced dynamic allocation that made Non-guaranteed line items compete against line items with higher priority (i.e., Standard and Sponsorship) and sell the ad impressions at the highest price without compromising the guaranteed campaigns.
+So, let’s see how Ad Manager and AdSense work in dynamic allocation.

-The initial step of DFP is to allocate impressions between Guaranteed and Non-guaranteed line items giving equal opportunity to all to deliver an ad with the best possible CPM rate.
-It compares all the line items (based on the CPM value) in lieu of only considering priority orders.
+The initial step is to allocate impressions between Guaranteed and Non-guaranteed line items, giving equal opportunity to all to deliver an ad with the best possible CPMs.
+It compares all the line items (based on the CPMs) in lieu of only considering priority orders.

 • Temporary CPM of the eligible Guaranteed line item (Standard/Sponsorship),